-The concept of Shakti is multi - defined in Hinduism because it is applied on many levels, and the various masters have different levels of selfrealisation.
+The concept of Shakti is multi - defined in Hinduism because it is applied on many planes, and the various masters had different levels of selfrealisation.

 Dark and terrible deities and goddesses such as UMA (mother of the material universe), Durga and Kaalratri give a shady and contradictory impression for those who do not recognize and understand their tantric-allegorical background.

 Above all forces resides the controversial Adi-Shakti or Parashakti or Adi-Parashakti, which in Hinduism reaches at most the level of Satyaloka as a Shakti of 'Swami Parambrahma' of the Satyaloka or the lowest level of the (here somewhat undefined) Parabrahman on which the Hinduism ends .

 The Adi Shakti is often equated with the Adya Shakti (~ (Maha) Kali) of Bhairava.
 Therefore even Durga is often worshiped as the highest Adya- or Adi-Shakti.
 Similar titles are Parama Shakti, Maha Shakti and Mahadevi.

 In the Devi Bhagwat - Purana the Adi Parashakti is equal to the Devi Bhuvaneshvari - and therefore a part of the Tapoloka like above.